 Therefore, let us fear lest, while a promise remains of entering His rest, any one of you should seem to have come short of it. . . .
-Since therefore it remains for some to enter it, and those who formerly had good news preached to them failed to enter because of disobedience, He again fixes a certain day, “Today,” saying through David after so long a time just as has been said before, "TODAY IF YOU HEAR HIS VOICE, DO NOT HARDEN YOUR HEARTS."
-8 For if Joshua had given them rest, He would not have spoken of another day after that.
-9 There remains therefore a Sabbath rest for the people of God.
+Since therefore it remains for some to enter it, and those who formerly had good news preached to them failed to enter because of disobedience, He again fixes a certain day, “Today,” saying through David after so long a time just as has been said before, “Today if you hear his voice, do not harden your hearts.” . . .
+There remains therefore a Sabbath rest for the people of God.
 For the one who has entered His rest has himself also rested from his works, as God did from His.
 Let us therefore be diligent to enter that rest, lest anyone fall through following the same example of disobedience.
+(Hebrews 4:1–11)

-Now at the beginning of chapter 4 the writer draws another conclusion from the warning of 3:19.
-He says "Therefore, [that’s the sign that he is drawing a conclusion from what he just said in 3:19] let us fear [the NIV irresponsibly weakens this by the translation: “let us be careful”] — let us fear, lest, while a promise remains of entering His rest, any one of you should seem to have come short of it."
+Now at the beginning of chapter 4, the writer draws another conclusion from the warning of Hebrews 3:19.
+He says, “Therefore, [that’s the sign that he is drawing a conclusion from what he just said in 3:19] let us fear [the NIV irresponsibly weakens this by the translation: “let us be careful”] — let us fear, lest, while a promise remains of entering His rest, any one of you should seem to have come short of it” (Hebrews 4:1).
 So what is his conclusion from the fact Israel was not able to enter God’s rest because of unbelief?
 His conclusion is that we should fear!

 But fear what?
-“Fear lest . . . any one of you should seem to have come short of God’s rest— the restful haven of salvation."
-That is, fear so that you won’t even appear to have missed heaven, because if you go on in this way you WILL miss it (3:6, 14, 19; 4:2 etc.).
+“Fear lest . . . any one of you should seem to have come short of God’s rest” — the restful haven of salvation.
+That is, fear so that you won’t even appear to have missed heaven, because if you go on in this way you will miss it (Hebrews 3:6, 14, 19; 4:2).
 Yes, yes, that’s the outcome of fearing — not coming short of God’s rest — but what is it that we fear?

-The connection with verse 19 surely tells us the thing we are to fear is unbelief.
-Verse 19: “They were not able to enter [God’s rest] because of unbelief," Therefore fear that unbelief, because that’s what will keep you from entering God’s rest — God’s haven of salvation and God’s heaven.
+The connection with Hebrews 3:19 surely tells us the thing we are to fear is unbelief.
+Verse 19: “They were not able to enter [God’s rest] because of unbelief.”
+Therefore fear that unbelief, because that’s what will keep you from entering God’s rest — God’s haven of salvation and God’s heaven.
 Fear unbelief.
 Fear not trusting God.

-You can see this confirmed if we just keep on reading into verse 2.
+You can see this confirmed if we just keep on reading into Hebrews 4:2.
 Notice that verse 2 begins with “For.”
 That means that he is giving a reason for verse 1 — a reason for why they should fear.
 “Fear,” he says in verse 1, “for indeed we have had good news preached to us, just as they also [had good news preached to them]; but the word they heard did not profit them, because it was not united by faith in those who heard.”

 So this writer says that the Israelites had heard the gospel just like his readers had — not the foundation of it in the death and resurrection of Christ, which his readers have heard — but still the promise that God is merciful and forgives sins and promises rest and joy for those who trust him.
 So there is a very similar situation between Israel and the readers of this letter, and the point is: this good news was not believed by Israel and so they did not enter God’s rest, God’s promised joy.
-Verse 2: “The word they heard [the good news of forgiveness and promised joy] did not profit them, because it was not united by faith in those who heard.”
+Hebrews 4:2: “The word they heard [the good news of forgiveness and promised joy] did not profit them, because it was not united by faith in those who heard.”
 In other words, they didn’t believe it.
 They doubted God.
 They distrusted him.
 They did not have faith in his promise to give them a better future than they had in Egypt and so they gave up on God and wanted the old life.

 Be Diligent to Enter God’s Rest

-That’s the main point of the paragraph: Fear unbelief.
-In the last sentence of the paragraph he says the same thing in different words.
-Verse 11: “Let us therefore be diligent to enter that rest, lest anyone fall through following the same example of disobedience.”
+That’s the main point of the paragraph: fear unbelief.
+In the last sentence of the paragraph, he says the same thing in different words.
+Hebrews 4:11: “Let us therefore be diligent to enter that rest, lest anyone fall through following the same example of disobedience.”
 In other words, Israel fell from the promised joy of God because of the disobedience of unbelief.
 And the same thing can happen to any professing Christian.
 To keep it from happening — and to show that we are more than mere professing Christians — he says, “Be diligent to enter God’s rest” — God’s heaven.
 Be diligent!
-Pay close attention to what you’ve heard (2:1); don’t neglect your great salvation (2:3); consider Jesus (3:1); do not harden your hearts (3:8); take care against an unbelieving heart (3:12); exhort one another every day against the deceitfulness of sin (3:14); and FEAR the unbelief that will keep you from your promised rest (4:1).
+Pay close attention to what you’ve heard (Hebrews 2:1); don’t neglect your great salvation (Hebrews 2:3); consider Jesus (Hebrews 3:1); do not harden your hearts (Hebrews 3:8); take care against an unbelieving heart (Hebrews 3:12); exhort one another every day against the deceitfulness of sin (Hebrews 3:14); and fear the unbelief that will keep you from your promised rest (Hebrews 4:1).